 - Wire Zone: Area directly underneath the conductor(s).
 Vegetation in the wire zone consists of low-growing forbs and grasses. - Border Zone: Area that begins at the outside edge of the wire zone and extends to the edge of the easement.
-The border zone many contain additional short-growing woody plants and trees.
+The border zone many contain additional low-growing woody plants and trees. - The wire zone/border zone concept, as applied by Xcel Energy, does not require removal of tall-growing trees if, at maximum mature height, the tree would not come within the distances set forth in the Minimum Clearance Guidelines, even if the tree were to fall toward the conductors.

-Areas outside the border zone must be patrolled for those trees that have an unacceptable risk of interfering with the line before the next maintenance cycle (see Hazard Tree Section 2.2).
+Areas outside the border zone must be patrolled for hazard trees (see Hazard Tree Mitigation Section 2.2).